manojdcoder/fabric/README.md

 #Twitter Fabric

+<b>Note: iOS module is working fine but the android module is still under construction, not ready for use at the moment.</b>

 plugin
 ------
 Copy the folder [ti.fabric](./plugins/ti.fabric) to the plugins directory of your app.
 If it is a classic project you may have to create one.